 When I first saw this concept, I expected (or hoped) it would allow specializing an existing mapping similar to what happens in a object-oriented language – maybe because I am an OO programmer/designer.
 To my frustration, it does not… Moreover, I think it has a strange semantics that is more similar to an “include”.
 Yet, a truly “inheritance” can be an interesting and useful concept to allow mapping reuse in QVTo.

-1. the x initialization section (init) is invoked – including its implicit instantiation section;
+initialization section (init) is invoked – including its implicit instantiation section; - the mapping

 When a mapping inherits another mapping, I would expect it behaves like a specialization of the parent mapping.
 In other words, the mapping would behave as the parent mapping, but with additional constraints – thus, it would be a special case of the original mapping.
 A possible semantics could be: